-- Counsel to a protestor before the GAO regarding the award of a multi-million dollar land acquisition and development contract by the General Services Administration, which protest resulted in the award being overturned and solicitation reissued.
+- Counsel to a protestor before the GAO regarding the award of a multimillion dollar land acquisition and development contract by the General Services Administration, resulting in the award being overturned and solicitation reissued.

-- Counsel to an international steel manufacturer in its compliance with domestic source restrictions under the Buy American Act, Trade Agreements Act, ARRA and federally funded transportation grant programs.
+- Frequently advises clients on compliance with domestic source requirements under the Buy American Act, Trade Agreements Act, ARRA and federally funded transportation grant programs.